dustmop/co2/README.md

 ## (memset address value)

-block writes an entire page - 256 bytes to a 16bit address
+block writes an entire page of PRG-RAM - 256 bytes to a 16bit address

     ;; clear sprite data
     (memset sprite-data 0)

+## PPU DMA commands

-## (ppu-memset addr length value)
+## (ppu-memset base-ppuaddr ppu-offset-h ppu-offset-l length value)

-block writes value into ppu memory from address
+block writes a single value into ppu memory

-    ;; write a load of tile ids to background memory (ppu-memset ppu-name-table-1 #xff tile-id)
+    ;; write a load of tile ids to background memory (ppu-memset ppu-name-table-1 0 0 #x2f tile-id 0)

-## (ppu-memset-carry-on length value)

-contiues block writing from where the previous ppu-memset/carry-on left off. allows you to write more than 256 bytes.

-    (ppu-memset ppu-name-table-1 #xff tile-id)
-    (ppu-memset-carry-on #xff (+ tile-id 1))
+note: should only be called when the ppu is disabled or at the start of vblank.

-## (ppu-memcpy dstaddr length sourceaddr)
+## (ppu-memcpy base-ppuaddr ppu-offset-h ppu-offset-l prg-end-offset prg-addr prg-start-offset)

-copy a load of cpu bytes to the ppu. dst and src addresses need to be 16bit constants/registers.
+copy a load of prg bytes to the ppu. dst and src addresses need to be 16bit constants/registers.

     ;; load a palette
     (asm "palette: .incbin \"example.pal\"")
     ...
-    ;; copy all 32bytes of bg/sprite palette into the ppu (ppu-memcpy ppu-palette #x20 palette))
+    ;; copy all 32bytes of bg/sprite palette into the ppu (ppu-memcpy ppu-palette 0 0 #x20 palette 0))

 ## OAM commands